Matt Beaty Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.72 team ERA ranks first across all league pitching staffs.
+- The Mariners' 3.70 team ERA is No. 1 among all MLB pitching staffs.

-- The Mariners allow the fourth-fewest home runs in baseball (137 total, 1.1 per game).
+- Mariners pitchers combine to allow the fourth-fewest home runs in baseball (138 total, 1.1 per game).

-- The righty last pitched on Saturday against the Houston Astros, when he went six innings, allowing two earned runs while giving up eight hits.
+- The right-hander last pitched on Tuesday against the Chicago White Sox, when he tossed seven innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.